mmakipaa/rl-results/README.md

 Python implementation of evaluated RL methods can be found in https://github.com/mmakipaa/rl.

-Results of test runs are presented as Jupyter notebooks in [notebooks](notebooks)-folder.
+Results of test runs are presented as Jupyter notebooks in [notebooks](notebooks) folder.

-Results have been created by running a test run based on yaml configuration file [configs}(configs) folder for a given number of iterations:
+Results have been created by running a test run based on yaml configuration file [configs](configs) folder for a given number of iterations:

 ```py
 python run.py --environment <environment> --iterations <iterations> --configfile <filename>